product image

 8 comments

-· Coverage up to 1,500 sq. ft. for 20 devices · Fast AX1800 Gigabit speed with WiFi 6 technology for uninterrupted streaming, HD video gaming, and web conferencing · NETGEAR routers have security features enabled out of the box with automatic firmware updates, and industry-leading safety features to help protect you and your family · Connects to your existing cable modem and replaces your WiFi router.
-Compatible with any internet service provider up to 1Gbps including cable, satellite, fiber, and DSL · Plug in computers, game consoles, streaming players, and more with 4 x 1G Ethernet ports · NETGEAR Armor protects your family's WiFi with an automatic shield of security across all your connected devices with a 30-day free trial · Easily set up and manage your WiFi with the Nighthawk app · Made for use in the U.S. only
+· Coverage up to 1,500 sq. ft. for 20 devices · Fast AX1800 Gigabit speed with WiFi 6 technology for uninterrupted streaming, HD video gaming, and web conferencing · NETGEAR devices come with security measures built in as well as enhanced safety features and updates designed to help protect you and your family · Connects to your existing cable modem and replaces your WiFi router.
+Compatible with any internet service provider up to 1Gbps including cable, satellite, fiber, and DSL · Plug in computers, game consoles, streaming players, and more with 4 x 1G Ethernet ports · NETGEAR Armor provides a powerful suite of tools to help keep you safe online, including enhanced protection against hackers, malware and identity theft, at home or on the go.
+Includes 30-day trial · Easily set up and manage your WiFi with the Nighthawk app · Made for use in the U.S. only

 Price trending